 Holes In Lawn: Causes + How To Fill The Small Overnight Holes

-Finding what’s causing the holes in your lawn is important as this will allow you to put in place the correct preventative measures.
+Finding what animal is digging holes in the yard is important as this will allow you to put in place the correct preventative measures.

-As I’ve mentioned, most small holes will likely be caused by insects or small rodents, and depending on which animal is digging the hole, they will differ significantly in size.
+As I’ve mentioned earlier, most small holes will likely be caused by insects or small rodents, and depending on which animal is digging the hole, they will differ significantly in size.

-I’m going to take you through a few of the animals that could be causing your problem.
+I’m going to walk you through a few of the animals that could be causing your problem.

 1. Small Earthworm Holes

 These are tub-shaped, legless, segmented worms and can be found in the soil in every yard.
-They are a normal (and essential) part of your lawn as they can dig small holes that introduce air into the lawn as they turn over the soil and feed it.
+They are a normal (and essential) part of your lawn as they can dig small holes in the yard that introduce air into the lawn as they turn over the soil and feed it.

-However, an abundance of earthworms living in the soil underneath your lawn will start to create multiple holes along with little piles of granular pellets of soil.
-These holes will poke through at the top of the pile of soil.
+However, an abundance of earthworms living in the soil underneath your lawn will create multiple holes along with little piles of granular pellets of soil.
+These holes will poke through the top of the pile of soil.

 To get rid of these pests, you should avoid killing them.
-This is because they are beneficial to the turf.
+This is because earthworms are beneficial to the turf in several ways.

 2. Voles

-Voles can also be the main culprit to holes in your lawn but the good thing is that you’ll know the signs pretty easily.
+Voles, also known as meadow mice can also be the main culprit to holes in the yard but the good thing is that you’ll know the signs pretty easily.

 If you find rodent droppings alongside chewed grass clippings or a trail of dead grass, then it’s more than likely voles.